 The host is allowed to restrict the number of people or vehicles in a site if they think that it is overcrowded or to noisy.

-Pets are allowed, they must be well behaved, not loud, under control at all times and in close proximity to their owners or their campsite.
-They must be leashed if required.
-The Host can direct you to leash your pet.
+Pets are allowed.
+They must be leashed.
+Pets must be well behaved, not loud, under control and in close proximity to their owners at ALL times.

-Do not leave your pet unattended at your campsite, people don't want to hear your dog barking all day.
+Do NOT leave your pet unattended at your campsite, other campers don't want to hear your dog barking all day.
 This behavior will result in an eviction.

 Campsites vary in size and shape, all your camping gear including tents must be on the developed area of your campsite and not blocking roadways or trails.
 We do not charge per tent.